bddckr/BDDROneFingerZoomGestureRecognizer/README.md

 ## Customization

 There are several properties that change the default behavior, especially interesting are `numberOfTapsRequired`, `minimumPressDuration` and `allowableMovement`.
-For more check out the (header)[BDDROneFingerZoomGestureRecognizer.h].
+For more info see the [header](BDDROneFingerZoomGestureRecognizer.h).

 ## Contact